Comments and threads

 Mentions

 You can mention a user or a group (including subgroups) in your GitLab instance with @username or @groupname.
-All mentioned users are notified with to-do items and emails.
+GitLab notifies all mentioned users with to-do items and emails.
 Users can change this setting for themselves in the notification settings.

-You can quickly see which comments involve you, because mentions for yourself (the user who is signed in) are highlighted in a different color.
+You can quickly see which comments involve you, because GitLab highlights mentions for yourself (the signed-in user) in a different color.

 Mentioning all members